Fadlan123-prog/Fadlan123-prog/README.md

 # 💫 About Me:
-I'm currently work as Web Developer and Marketting in Acegard Indonesia
+I'm currently work as Web Developer and Marketing in Acegard Indonesia
 <br>